 If the window will not open after three or more full turns of the knob, the glass may be stuck to the sealing gasket.
 Go to the outside of the coach and gently free the glass with your fingers.
 A periodic light dusting of talcum powder on the gasket should prevent this from recurring.

 SLIDER WINDOWS

 Lift the latch handle straight out from the window.
-Grasp the sliding window edge frame and slide the window to the side.
-Be sure the latch is raised before trying to slide the window closed.
+Grasp the sliding window edge frame and slide the

 SECTION 10 CARE & MAINTENANCE

 Sealants must be inspected every 6 months and resealed if necessary.

 ROOF